brianglass/anastasis/files/weekday_vespers3.md

 Tone 4.
 As noblest of Martyrs.

-Come wretched soul, utterly profane, fall down before God and cry with fervent tears, Â‘I have sinnedÂ’.
-Make the Judge merciful before the end and cry out to him from the heart, Â‘My God, do not reject my groans, do not disregard the breaking of my heart, O Lord of infinite compassionÂ’.
+Come wretched soul, utterly profane, fall down before God and cry with fervent tears, ‘I have sinned’.
+Make the Judge merciful before the end and cry out to him from the heart, ‘My God, do not reject my groans, do not disregard the breaking of my heart, O Lord of infinite compassion’.

 By night and day the all-evil enemy makes war on me and does not stop ensnaring me.
 He drags me to destruction, to deep pits of wickedness; but as you alone are good, my Jesu, rescue me from his tyranny and from every constraint, and save me, O supremely good, from punishments of many kinds.